msdirtbag/msdirtbag.github.io/_posts/2022-12-02-Doing more with less p1.md

 How can we apply this to cyberdefense in 2022/2023❓

-·       Assume all cybersecurity projects that include buying something are cancelled until summer of next year.
+Assume all cybersecurity projects that include buying something are cancelled until summer of next year.
 Take a full inventory of all of the security tools and platforms that your org has today.

-·       Identify which ATT&CK data sources the current tools can provide.
+Identify which ATT&CK data sources the current tools can provide.

-·       Identify unused/legacy storage that can be used for stopgap solutions ·       Assign each platform to a Security Engineer and have them complete a deep dive investigation on how that deployment can be improved.
+Identify unused/legacy storage that can be used for stopgap solutions.

+Assign each platform to a Security Engineer and have them complete a deep dive investigation on how that deployment can be improved.

-·       Practice and train weekly on early detection, triage, and containment.
+Practice and train weekly on early detection, triage, and containment.

-·       Red team your own infrastructure and search for choke points that can be leveraged.
+Red team your own infrastructure and search for choke points that can be leveraged.

-·       Invest cycles in hardening OS baselines and increasing attacker cost ·       Deploy deception honeytokens/honey accounts in key systems/data repositories ·       Test that BCP plan often and under the assumption that all systems are encrypted
+Invest cycles in hardening OS baselines and increasing attacker cost

+Deploy deception honeytokens/honey accounts in key systems/data repositories

+Test that BCP plan often and under the assumption that all systems are encrypted

 ![Image](/assets/img/honeytoken.jfif)